What is web design? The ultimate guide

 In this article, we’ll tell you everything you need to know about web design – from what it is, to why it’s important, to an outline of a process that will help your business create a world-class website that drives results.

-Web design is more than just the visual appeal of a website, the code that builds it or the words that communicate the message.
-It is a strategic process that, when properly executed, combines those elements into a dynamic website that serves as the face of your company and connects you to your target audience.
+It’s more than you might think.
+Web design is more than just a website’s visuals, its code or the words that communicate a company’s message.
+It is a strategic process that, when properly executed, combines those elements into a website that serves as the face of your company and connects you to your target audience.

 At Tiller, the process of web design can typically be broken down into five stages.
 These stages layer form and function and together create an engaging, revenue-driving machine.

 In this guide, we’ll run you through our proven web design process, and show you how every detail matters.
 This is your ultimate guide to website design on the basis of our team’s principled approach to web design best practices.

 Whether you have a clearly defined marketing strategy or not, creating or redesigning a website requires a different strategic lens.
 The initial planning phase should include a thorough examination of your goals and all of the elements required to get you there.